Black Google manager: “My education and elocution cannot save me from these situations”

 It has required some long and difficult conversations with my son, in particular, as I motivate/drag him over the finish line of his fourth grade year in an online learning environment that he openly despises.
 While we share many personality traits, his skin is darker and his hair coarser.
 Because of this, he will likely not be given the same leadway I have had to learn to navigate the complex racial environment of the United States and the world.

 He is 9 years old, but knows the story of Emmett Till, Trayvon Martin, and Tamir Rice.
-He remembers the killing of Michael Brown and the protests of Furgeson.
+He remembers the killing of Michael Brown and the protests of Ferguson.
 And now he’s seen the killing of George Floyd and Ahmaud Arbery, and the Central Park incident between Amy Cooper and Christian Cooper.

 I do not feel guilty for him being exposed to these incidents, only that I am reluctant to educate him on the numerous other unjust killings of Black Americans in his lifetime.
-Sandra Bland, Eric Gardner, Breonna Taylor . . . there are too many to name, and I’d like to preserve some innocence.
+Sandra Bland, Eric Garner, Breonna Taylor . . . there are too many to name, and I’d like to preserve some innocence.

 There are places where we are not welcome, and could lose our lives on a daily run.”